wardz/DRList-1.0/README.md

 - All occurances of `DRData` must be renamed to `DRList`.
 - If you used to access the tables directly, you'll now need to add the current expansion as an extra table property.
   E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames.classic`.
-For API functions
+The only exception for this is
-  there should be no need for changes.
+  the spell list table.
+For API functions there should be no need for changes.

 ## Manual Install